otaviojava/jcassandra-book/04-cql.md

 INSERT INTO library.magazine JSON '{"id": "Java Magazine", "posted_at": "2017-01-01"}';
 ```

 Besides the verification of the primary key, there is no other validation, that is, it is possible to have different values with the same key without any problem.
-Basically, if the key does not exist, it will be created, otherwise it will be overwritten.
+If the key does not exist, it will be created, otherwise, it will be overwritten.

 ```sql
 INSERT INTO library.magazine JSON '{"id": "Java Magazine", "posted_at": "2017-01-01", "pages": 112}';